How to Easily Record a Great Drum Sound in the Home Studio

 Since the snare drum microphone is in the middle and the overheads are to each side, the resulting sound will push the snare drum to one side.
 This is not desirable since it can cause phase problems.

 This is a great overhead technique if you want to minimize the room sound.
-It’s also a great technique to get an excellent overall drum sound using only two microphones.
+It’s also a great technique for recording drums if you only have two microphones.
 It’s kind of like a close-miked overhead technique and gives a great punchy sound.
 In conjunction with a kick and a snare mic, this might even be enough for most genres.

 Getting a Good Room Sound